sagemath/trac_to_gh/Issue 2186.md

 # Issue 2186: [with patch, needs easy review] verbosity for graph_isom - visualize the tree that is traversed during search

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2186

 Original creator: rlm